-Determining the cost of SEO is minefield!
-Whilst cost shouldn’t be the primary deciding factor in choosing your SEO agency, it is a key consideration.
-With prices being quoted at an hourly or daily rate as well as monthly retainer rates and one-off project prices, even comparing costs can be tricky.
+Determining the cost of SEO is a minefield!
+Whilst cost shouldn’t be the primary deciding factor in choosing your SEO agency (find out more about our SEO services) it is a key consideration.
+With prices being quoted at an hourly or daily rate as well as monthly retainer rates, one-off project prices and pay on performance, even comparing costs can be tricky.

 Back in 2012, SEO tool provider Moz, conducted some research into SEO pricing across agencies in a variety of countries.
-This, coupled with our own research with clients, prospects and industry friends shows how wide-ranging SEO agency pricing is.
-With prices from as little as £20 per hour up to £185 per hour and monthly retainers varying from as little as £185 a month to £3,500 or more, you can see why the question of how much SEO should cost does not have a simple answer.
+This, coupled with our own research with clients, prospects and industry friends shows how wide-ranging UK SEO agency pricing is.
+SEO prices range from as little as £20 per hour up to £185 per hour.
+Monthly retainers vary from as approximately £185 a month to £3,500 or more, with ‘paid on performance’ SEO being calculated based on results.
+With such a wide variance you can see why the question of how much SEO should cost does not have a simple answer.

 So, what should you be paying for your SEO and what can you expect in return?

 To understand how much SEO costs, you first need to understand the range of pricing models both agencies and freelancers use.
 These vary from an hourly rate to single project costs and how you wish to pay may determine your best fit in terms of the provider.

 This is common amongst freelancers, single owner and operator SEO businesses and small SEO agencies.
 Hourly rates allow for greater flexibility and are more attainable for smaller businesses that are unable or unwilling to commit to a long-term retainer.